acm-uiuc/til/_til/javascript/npm-scripts.md

+---
-# NPM won't run arbitrary scripts
+title: NPM won't run arbitrary scripts
+catagory: javascript
+---

 NPM packages can declare named commands in the `"scripts"` section of their `package.json`.
 NPM scripts are a useful way to run repetitive tasks necessary